Mechanical Theory of Nonequilibrium Coexistence and Motility-Induced Phase Separation: Nonequilibrium Interfacial Phenomena

 At this point, let us now consider physically why our nonequilibrium mechanical theory consistently predicts a wider binodal when compared to the equilibrium Maxwell construction in the $p-\upsilon$ plane.
 We first note Eq.~(\ref{eq:equilcriteria2}) has a clear mechanical interpretation.
 The integrand $p(\upsilon) - p^{\rm coexist}$ isolates the contribution to the pressure arising solely due to interfacial forces.
 The integral can thus be interpreted as the mechanical work exerted by the interfacial forces on a particle as it moves from one phase to the other.
 In equilibrium, this (reversible) work is identically zero: moving a particle from liquid to gas (or gas to liquid) requires no work.
 In the case of ABPs, performing the \textit{equilibrium} Maxwell construction in the $p-\upsilon$ plane [with the coexistence pressure $\mathcal{P}^{\rm coexist}$ determined from the nonequilibrium theory, see Fig.~\ref{fig:figure2}(a)] -- the interface \textit{works against} particle removal from the liquid phase:

-where the equality only holds at the critical point.
+where the equality only holds only at the critical point.
 This physical picture is consistent with the unique interfacial structure of MIPS, where ABPs within the interface are polarized facing into the liquid phase.
 As activity increases, this interfacial polarization intensifies and so too does the departure from the equilibrium Maxwell construction.

 The above discussion makes clear that nonequilibrium interfacial forces play a determining role in the phase behavior of driven systems.
-We can investigate this interfacial structure in greater detail as our mechanical theory, by its very nature, makes predictions about the structure of the interface that can be compared with simulation.
-A solution of Eq.~(\ref{eq:mechanicaldiffeq}) is shown in Fig.~(\ref{fig:figure4}), where we find good agreement between our mechanical theory and simulation results for the density $\phi$, polarization $m_z$, and nematic order $Q_{zz}$ profiles.
-Additionally, we observe the polar order is proportional to $d\phi/dz$, and the nematic order is proportional to $dm_z/dz$, as predicted by their conservation equations.
+We can investigate this interfacial structure in greater detail as our mechanical theory, by its very nature, makes predictions about the structure of the interface that can be compared with simulation. { We emphasize that, just as is the case for equilibrium systems, a small gradient theory may fail to \textit{quantitatively} capture the precise structure of the interface while accurately describing the binodal.
+A solution of Eq.~(\ref{eq:mechanicaldiffeq}) is shown in Fig.~(\ref{fig:figure4}), where we find good \textit{qualitative} agreement between our mechanical theory and simulation results for the density $\phi$, polarization $m_z$, and nematic order $Q_{zz}$ profiles.
+Additionally, we observe the polar order is proportional to $d\phi/dz$, and the nematic order is proportional to $dm_z/dz$, as predicted by their conservation equations.}

 The polarization density, implicated above in the violation of the equilibrium Maxwell construction, can be understood as follows.
 From the momentum balance, the difference in $p_{\rm C}$ between the two phases is balanced by the integral of the active force density: $p_{\rm C}(\rho^{\rm liq}) - p_{\rm C}(\rho^{\rm gas}) = \int_{z^{\rm gas}}^{z^{\rm liq}} \zeta U_0 m_z dz$.
 Particles at the interface are oriented and exert active forces \textit{towards} the phase with a higher interaction pressures or density, suppressing the removal of particles from the liquid phase.
 In the absence of these interfacial active forces (and in the absence of attractive cohesive forces keeping the liquid intact), there would be nothing to prevent the complete dissolution of the liquid phase.